F-Modesto/Web_Project_F-J/README.md

-# Web_Project_F-J
+﻿# Web_Project_F-J
 Our web page about Oil spills in the Ocean.
-If you are not Francisco or João, get the fuck out.
+University Project for our 2nd semester.